Using the Menlo Security Isolation Platform

 The Menlo Security Isolation Platform (MSIP) is a cloud-based service that helps keep the College safer by treating all web traffic as potentially malicious.
 To neutralize threats, MSIP runs a remote, isolated copy of your entire web session in the cloud.
 It executes all active content, such as JavaScript, in its cloud environment and then uses its proprietary technology to send clean rendering data to your browser to display.
 This process creates a virtual air gap that prevents malware from reaching your device.

-In addition, MSIP protects Windows devices when they are off campus: at home, in a coffee shop, and so forth.
+In addition, MSIP protects Windows devices when they are off campus, such as at home or in a coffee shop.

 Instructions